riley-1995/ELP-CNNvsRNN/README.md

 squeue -u $USER
 ```

 This is an example output of running the previous commmand.
 The ST column refers to state, in this case the job is pending.
+When in the running state, the target nodes can be found unnder the Nodelist column.
 ```
 JOBID       PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 37109179    gpu-debug cross_va lbutler2 PD       0:00      1 (Priority)
 ```

-Check if the script is properly using the GPU
+Check if the script is properly using the GPU, ssh into a node in the Nodelist column.
 ```
 ssh <node>
 nvtop